 Here are some tips to experience the Venetian Carnival in one day:

 - The most important events of this Carnival will take place in Piazza San Marco, if your stay in Venice is only one day, that will have to be your main destination.
 If you are not interested in an event in particular and you just want to “party” this is the right place for you and for all those who love being surrounded by fun.
 Or instead you can also take the chance to take a tour of St. Mark’s Square with entrance ticket to the Basilica with a guide included.

 - During a day you could have to travel to attend the events you are interested in.
 If you do not intend to spend money on public transport such as ferry boats or water taxis, you will have to walk: our advice is to dress comfortably to better cross the steps and bridges, without too much effort.

 Another possibility to live Venice Carnival in a single morning or afternoon could be to book some fun tour.

 Masks are accesories that you must have during the Carnival of Venice; if you want to attend the celebrations but you don’t know what mask take with you, here you can find some tips about it.
 Thanks to this post you will surely make a good impression!

 - BAUTA: it is one of the most famous masks that fully represent the city and its tradition; it does not have nose and mouth and is both used by male and female (female version is called moretta).

 - MEDICO DELLA PESTE: (plague doctor): this mask is very peculiar because it represnts a situation that was real in the past (venetian doctors during the plague wore it because they belived that the mask can protect them by plague).
-Don’t be afraid, it could be disturbing in the first moments, but it could be one of the winner masks.
+Don’t be afraid, it could be disturbing at first, but it could be one of the winning masks.

 - BERNARDON: this is another typical venetian mask, it is called “lurida macchietta popolare” (literally translated in “lurid popular speck”) because represent a lice-ridden old man and show the plagues caused by his vices.